Skip to content

 Paris’s green spaces are perfect for breaks between sightseeing.
 These parks offer plenty of room to run or relax, plus snacks from nearby vendors.

-Flowers an an ornate castle in the Jardin du Luxembourg, one of the best places to visit in Paris with Kids
+Flowers an an ornate castle in the Jardin du Luxembourg, one of the best places family activities in Paris

 Jardin du Luxembourg